nntrn/bookstand/docs/_annotations/the-secret-life-of-lobsters.md

 modified: 2023-05-09T22:27:29Z
 tags: "nature"
 slug: the-secret-life-of-lobsters
+description: "Book annotations for The Secret Life of Lobsters by Trevor Corson"
 ---

 *  By the seventeenth century, the word "lobster" had even developed a derogatory usage in speech—calling someone a lobster was like calling him a rascal.
 One English source from 1609 gives an example: "you whorson Lobster."
 During the American revolution, the word was a put-down for British redcoats, and in American slang of the late 1800s it was used to call someone a dupe or a fool.